WebexSamples/webex-contact-center-api-samples/webhook-email-notify-sample/README.md

 - Step 2:

   - In the index.js file, **line 19**, add your own unique subdomain name. ie: `mywebhook12345`
-  - this publicly generated URL will be needed for the webhook subscription.
+  - This publicly generated URL will be needed for the webhook subscription.

 - Step 3: